Ecogenomics/GTDBTk/README.md

 > gtdbtk classify_wf --cpus 24 --genome_dir ./my_genomes --out_dir gtdbtk_output
 ```

-The GTDB-Tk taxonomic classification of each bacterial and archaeal genome is contained in the \<prefix\>.bac120.classification.tsv and \<prefix\>.ar122.classification.tsv output files.
+The taxonomic classification of each bacterial and archaeal genome is contained in the \<prefix\>.bac120.classification.tsv and \<prefix\>.ar122.classification.tsv output files.

 ##### Additional output files